mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 The Mojaloop Adapter - FSPIOP Callback Handler (or any other Callback Handler) is able to action compensating actions by processing the NotifyReport domain event.
 Note that the NotifyReport will only be published by the Notification Engine if the transport.options.deliver-report field is set to true on the NotifyReady domain event.

 The capabilities for the rule processor must support the following operations:
 - Create a new (not a duplicate) NotifiyReady request event.
-This can be used by any Callback Handler to execute additional retry logic that is specific to its own context (i.e. FPSIOP, ISO20022, etc), or instead soley handle retry logic by disabling retries on the Notification Engine (i.e. transport.options.retry.count=).
+This can be used by any Callback Handler to execute additional retry logic that is specific to its own context (i.e. FPSIOP, ISO20022, etc), or instead soley handle retry logic by disabling retries on the Notification Engine (i.e. transport.options.retry.count=0).
 - Notify Central-Services of the NotifyReport results.
 This can be used by the Central-Services to inform the Timeout handler of the expiration.